Spotted Galaxias, Galaxias truttaceus Valenciennes 1846

 Distribution

-Southern Australia, upstream of Mallacoota Inlet (Victoria) to Eight Mile Creek, Port MacDonnell (South Australia), including throughout Tasmania and the Bass Strait Islands, and three catchments in south Western Australia: Goodga River, Angove River and Kent River.
+Coastal drainages of southern Australia, from upstream of Mallacoota Inlet (Victoria) to Eight Mile Creek, Port MacDonnell (South Australia), including throughout Tasmania and the Bass Strait Islands, and three catchments in south Western Australia: Goodga River, Angove River and Kent River.
 Eastern Australian populations are diadromous with marine larvae, while those in south-western Australia are landlocked.

 Inhabits still or flowing rivers, streams and lakes, usually sheltering around aquatic vegetation, rocks, logs and overhung banks.
 Juveniles have been observed ‘climbing’ and ‘jumping’ to successfully negotiate a low, vertical weir wall during their upstream recruitment migrations in south-western Australia.